Desk-with-two-laptops-and-two-people-going-through-printout-in-the-middle

 Email is fine if there are only a few simple changes to be made and you can easily identify where they are.

-But if the feedback is more extensive, it would be better to choose another method.
+But if your copywriting feedback is more extensive, it would be better to choose another method.

 Using tracked changes in Microsoft Word

-If the copy has been sent in a Word file (with the file extension .doc or .docx), your copywriter should have Word or a Word-compatible alternative.
+If the copy has been sent to you in a Word file (with the file extension .doc or .docx), your copywriter should have Word or a Word-compatible alternative.

 Using tracked changes, you can highlight the specific parts you want to comment on and the changes you want to make.